electronicvisions/brainscales2-demos/fortgeschrittenen_praktikum.rst

 .. image:: _static/fp/bss2.jpg

 Hello and welcome to this lab course!
-You will learn the basic tools for running experiments on the BrainScaleS-2 platform.
+You will learn about BrainScaleS-2, a neuromorphic platform developed in Heidelberg, and gain hands-on experience with the tools required to conduct experiments on this platform.
+For that, we will familiarize you with concepts in neuromorphic computing and how they originated from neuroscience.
+We start with an overview of the biological behavior of neurons and synapses and present models from literature that are useful in neuromorphic computing.
+We then introduce the BrainScaleS-2 system and the software module used to interface with it.
+In the experiment part, you will first investigate the behavior of silicon neurons using Lu.i, an analog electronic implementation of a simple neuron model.
+Following this, you will learn how to set up and run experiments on BrainScaleS-2 and apply your knowledge in configuring a feedforward network and solving sudoku using neural networks.
 We invite you to read the following material before you start the lab course.

 .. toctree::
    :maxdepth: 2